anil7863/sense-ui/README.md

 ### As a Developer

 If your heart desires, you can contribute code, fix bugs, or propose features.
+Simply fork the repository, make your changes and start a pull request.
-[Contact me](#contact) for details.
+[Contact me](#contact) for any questions you have.

-### Sign Up

-Fill out this form to join as a tester or developer: [Interest Form Link](https://tinyurl.com/senseui-form)

-I will not publish your name, email or information without permission.

 ### Data Protection